 Transfer Application Checklist

-- Some applicants may be required to provide a statement of good standing from their current and/or previous institution(s).
-Students will be notified by the admissions committee if such a statement is needed, and instructions on how to obtain the needed documentation will be provided in our request.
-See question #7 of the Transfer FAQ for more information.
+- Some applicants may be required to provide a statement of good standing from their current/most recent institution.
+Not all applicants will be required to provide this documentation.
+The admissions committee will notify you if this is required and will provide you with instructions on how to obtain the needed information.

 Transfer applicants who are applying for need-based financial aid should complete the FAFSA by the March 1 priority deadline to receive full consideration for all sources of need-based aid.